mharen/mharen.github.io/blog/2010/2010-03-moving-list-items-between-lists.md

   });</pre>

 It’s not really any less code, but we’ve moved the messy animation pieces out into a chainable function.
 I could have moved the <code>.closest()</code> pieces into the function, too, but that would make the <code>pushTo()</code> method a little too specific to this task for my taste.
-Since we have the animation isolated to one line, we can easily change it to slide the items in and out (<a href="http://jsbin.com/ucoqi/7">demo</a>, <a href="http://jsbin.com/ucoqi/7/edit">source</a>):
+Since we have the animation isolated to one line, we can easily change it to slide the items in and out ([demo](http://jsbin.com/ucoqi/7), [source](http://jsbin.com/ucoqi/7/edit)):

 <pre class="csharpcode">  $.fn.pushTo = <span class="kwrd">function</span>(toSelector)
   {